puppetlabs/trapperkeeper/README.md

 hello/hello-service
 ```

-Lastly, set trapperkeeper to be your `:main` in your leinengen project file:
+Lastly, set Trapperkeeper to be your `:main` in your leinengen project file:

 ```clj
 :main puppetlabs.trapperkeeper.main
 ```

 And now you should be able to run the app via `lein run`.
 This example doesn't
-do much; for a more interesting example that shows how you can use trapperkeeper
+do much; for a more interesting example that shows how you can use Trapperkeeper
 to create a web application, check out the
 [Example Web Service](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/tree/master/examples/ring_app)
-included in the trapperkeeper webserver service project.
+included in the Trapperkeeper webserver service project.

 ## Credits and Origins

-Most of the heavy-lifting of the trapperkeeper framework is handled by the
+Most of the heavy-lifting of the Trapperkeeper framework is handled by the
 excellent [Prismatic Graph](https://github.com/Prismatic/plumbing) library.
-To a large degree, trapperkeeper just wraps some basic conventions and convenience
+To a large degree, Trapperkeeper just wraps some basic conventions and convenience
 functions around that library, so many thanks go out to the fine folks at
 Prismatic for sharing their code!